Global Learning for Sense of Belonging

 Agenda 2030 and SDG’s.

-Includes brief Pre-assignment (Introductory reading and short reflection).
+Included brief Pre-assignment (Introductory reading and short reflection).
 The pre-assignment is the foundation for Professional Portfolio (5ECTS) developed during the learning process.
 Initiates data collection process for the project researchers to examine participants professional growth and test theory of change.

 Taking Ideas Into Schools

-- the pupils will initiate their reflective portfolios
+- the pupils initiated their reflective portfolios

 Testing and Piloting New Ideas